ApryseSDK/pdftron-flutter/README.md

 --- | --- | ---
 annotation | `Annot` | the annotation to be selected

-Return a Future.
+Returns a Future.

 ```dart
 PdftronFlutter.selectAnnotation(new Annot('Hello', 1));
 ```

 ### setFlagsForAnnotations
-Set flags for specified annotations in the current document.
+Sets flags for specified annotations in the current document.

 Parameters: